grafana/grafana-app-sdk/docs/tutorials/issue-tracker/04-boilerplate.md

 ### `pkg/plugin`

-The `project add` didn't actually generate too many files for our back-end boilerplate, just a couple of go files in `pkg/plugin` and then some code in `pkg/plugin/secure`:
+The `project component add` didn't actually generate too many files for our back-end boilerplate, just a couple of go files in `pkg/plugin` and then some code in `pkg/plugin/secure`:
 ```shell
 $ tree pkg/plugin
 pkg/plugin